Ty1991twitter/Sonic-Utopia-Decomp/README.md

 So, Sonic Utopia's been out for a little while and I got bored so I said why don't I decompile it so here it is!

+THIS IS STILL A WORK IN PROGRESS.
+I HAVE TO REMAKE ALOT OF SHIT.

 ## Requirements

 - If you're on a 64 bit windows download this: [Unity 5.4.1 Editor 64 bit](https://download.unity3d.com/download_unity/649f48bbbf0f/Windows64EditorInstaller/UnitySetup64-5.4.1f1.exe)